-1.5 Outline of the book
+1.5 Outline of the Book

-In Chapter 2, I refer to current aspects of climate change in anthropology and social science research in Oceania, which primarily demand, in line with demands from Pacific Islanders, the political and scientific communities to recognise residents of Oceania as actors in the climate change process on every level (Crook and Rudiak-Gould 2018; Farbotko 2010; Lazrus 2012).
+In Chapter 2, I refer to current discussions of climate change in anthropology and social science research in Oceania, which primarily request, in line with demands from Pacific Islanders, the political and scientific communities to recognise residents of Oceania as actors in the climate change process on every level (Crook and Rudiak-Gould 2018; Farbotko 2010; Lazrus 2012).
 This demand also runs through a consideration of the issue of climate change as both global and local and leads to the question of who is defining climate change and how it is approached (Hastrup 2018; Hulme 2009).
-I approach this dynamic of global and local actors through discussing, on the one hand, a combination of reception and observation studies (Rudiak-Gould 2012) and, on the other hand, my engagement with encounters in adaptation projects (Pascht 2019).
+I approach this dynamic of global and local actors through a discussion of, on the one hand, a combination of reception and observation studies (Rudiak-Gould 2012) and, on the other hand, my engagement with encounters in adaptation projects (Pascht 2019).
 In capturing encounters as potentialities for the creation of something new, I withdraw from considering climate change as a translation from international to national 'ideas' (de Wit, Pascht and Haug 2018).
 In contrast, I discuss my frame as a production of this global idea at different localities in interactions.
 I use approaches that take these productive elements into account: Tsing's contribution of 'friction' (2005) and the contribution by de la Cadena and Blaser (2018), who refer to 'worlding practices'.
 I additionally refer to an approach that is led by ontological questions and ontological assumptions (Holbraad and Pedersen 2017).

 Chapter 3 introduces 'worlding practices' in Vanuatu and Dixon Reef.
-Studies in Vanuatu consider climate change reception in rural areas, which give insight into discrepancies between what people say on the political level and what they say on the community level.
-Following Rudiak-Gould's views on climate change as "beyond the environmental" (2016,

-261), my interlocutors showed that they refer to both environmental and social changes.
-I argue that Dixoners engage with discourses based on natural science, distribute responsibilities between industrialised nations and their actions and have a progressive approach to climate change.
-What they call 'environmen' (Bislama: environment) is influenced by human action.
-New horticultural practices are part of climate change for external actors, but also for people in Dixon Reef.
-Those external actors assert that climate change must be addressed through agricultural adaptation strategies.
-However, my research shows that gardening is a broad phenomenon which is not restricted to food security for the people of Dixon Reef.
+It shows climate change reception in dialogue with urban narrratives, giving insight into discrepancies between what people say and act upon in urban political contexts and what is enacted on the community level.
+Following Rudiak-Gould's views on climate change as "beyond the environmental" (2016, 261), my interlocutors showed that they refer to both environmental and social changes simultaneously in their conversations about the climate.
+I argue that people engage with discourses based on natural science, distribute responsibilities between industrialised nations as well as their own actions and have a progressive approach to climate change expressed in their everyday cultivation practices.
+What they call 'envaeromen' (environment) is influenced by human action in terms of social connections as much as anthropogenic actions.
+New horticultural practices form a part of climate change for external actors, but also for people in Dixon Reef.
+The external actors assert that climate change must be addressed through agricultural adaptation strategies.
+However, everyday Vanuatu gardening is not restricted to food security, for the people of Dixon Reef.